 As participation in the JCCA CPD Standard is not mandatory, a rural GPA can present their CPD/PDP statement which details anaesthesia CPD to their credentialing committee for evidence of ongoing CPD/PDP in the area.

 There is an FAQ document which can be downloaded below which provides more information for GPs.
 In particular GPs should note the availability of a new emergency response activity by ANZCA.

-ANZCA accredited an ER activity for one year from 6 April 2020, at which time accreditation will be reassessed - COVID-19 airway management Emergency response education session.
-This activity is available for the rural GPAs who participate in the Joint Consultative Committee on Anaesthesia (JCCA CPD Standard 20-22 if they completed it after 6 April 2020, which was the date of release by ANZCA.
+There is an additional ANZCA accredited ER activity - COVID-19 airway management Emergency response education session.
+This activity is available for the rural GPAs who participate in the Joint Consultative Committee on Anaesthesia (JCCA CPD Standard 20-22 if they completed it after 6 April 2020, which was the date of accreditation by ANZCA.
+It is subject to ongoing accreditation by ANZCA, dependent upon the status of COVID-19.
 Course providers (usually a hospital) do not need to apply to ANZCA to have this workshop approved.
 Although ANZCA advises providers and GPA/FANZCAs that the onus is on them to ensure their workshop meets the required standard, and if it does, they are able to claim it as an ER activity.

 This activity is equivalent to all emergency response activities such as CICO, anaphylaxis etc. By way of clarification this means that it is equivalent to only one ER activity, but it can be any one from the list of four in the handbook.